tompaton/wfhcalendar/README.md

 - mode to set all unset days to defaults (M/F -> home etc.)
 - keyboard control (arrows, w/h/l keys to select)
 - add notes to a day
+- find and highlight max days between leave
+- auto-populate public holidays (from an api?)

 ## Usage